Persian Kashan Rugs: A Guide to History, Style, and Quality

 Kashan rugs are known for their intricate designs, vibrant colors, and high-quality materials.
 They are usually made of wool or silk, or a combination of both, and feature floral, medallion, or hunting motifs.

-The most common design of Kashan rugs is the central medallion with corner spandrels and a floral border.
-The medallion can be round, oval, hexagonal, or star-shaped, and is often filled with intricate floral patterns.
+The central medallion with corner spandrels and a floral border is the most common design of Kashan rugs.
+The medallion can be round, oval, hexagonal, or star-shaped, and intricate floral patterns often fill it.
 The corner spandrels are usually smaller versions of the medallion or have complementary designs.

 The border of Kashan rugs is typically composed of three or more bands that have floral or geometric motifs.
 The main border is usually wider than the inner and outer borders and has more elaborate patterns.

 The colors of Kashan rugs are rich and varied.
 They range from reds, blues, greens, yellows, pinks, purples, to browns, blacks, whites, and creams.
-The colors are often contrasted to create a striking effect.
+The colors often contrast to create a striking effect.

-Some of the finest Kashan rugs are made of pure silk and have a very soft and shiny appearance.
-These rugs are often called "Mohtasham" after a famous weaver who lived in Kashan in the late 19th century.
-Mohtasham rugs are highly sought after by collectors and connoisseurs for their beauty and rarity.
+Pure silk makes some of the finest Kashan rugs and gives them a very soft and shiny appearance.
+These rugs are often called “Mohtasham” after a famous weaver who lived in Kashan in the late 19th century.
+Collectors and connoisseurs highly seek Mohtasham rugs for their beauty and rarity.

 Quality of Kashan Rugs